-Former Metallica Bassist Jason Newsted Chimes In On Hardwired..
-To Self Destruct
+Former Metallica Bassist Jason Newsted Chimes In On Hardwired…To Self Destruct

 A few months and a few thousand rumors later, the truth about Jason’s rift with Metallica front man James Hetfield started to become a bit more clear, until finally Jason revealed all in an interview with Playboy.

 In that interview, Jason gave more substantial reasons why he had left Metallica.
 Jason had been working on a side project with a band called Echobrain, and had planned to help them obtain a record deal with the help of Metallica’s management, Q-Prime.
-Newsted claims that Metallica’s management was all about it… until they had a closed door conversation with James Hetfield.
+Newsted claims that Metallica’s management was all about it, until they had a closed door conversation with James Hetfield.
 When Metallica management came out of that meeting, they squashed any and all possible deals with Newsted and his new band.
 Essentially, Hetfield didn’t want anyone in the band doing something outside of Metallica that might have a detrimental effect on the band.

 It was too much for Newsted.
 The bassist promptly packed his bags and left Metallica after being with them for almost 14 years.

 In the years since Newsted’s departure, Hetfield himself has admitted he was wrong.
-James has said that his need to make sure that nothing hurt Metallica – whether it was a valid threat or not – had him squeezing things to death… a sentiment he gave lyric to in the 2003 St. Anger song, “All Within My Hands.”
+James has said that his need to make sure that nothing hurt Metallica, whether it was a valid threat or not, had him squeezing things to death, a sentiment he gave lyric to in the 2003 St. Anger song, “All Within My Hands.”

 Enter Metallica’s new bass player, Robert Trujillo.
 Robert came to Metallica with an extremely well crafted resume.
-With major roles in Suicidal Tendencies and Infectious Grooves, and a stint playing with Ozzy, no one could question Robert’s metal pedigree.
+With major roles in Suicidal Tendencies and Infectious Groove, and a stint playing with Ozzy, no one could question Robert’s metal pedigree.
 What’s interesting to note is that since being made a member in early 2003, Trujillo has now been in Metallica longer than Newsted was.

 Recently, Jason was asked by Ultimate Guitar just what he thought of Metallica’s latest album, Hardwired… to Self Destruct.
 You’d think with all the bad blood between Jason and Metallica in the past that the former Metallica bassist’s review might be less than enthusiastic, but on first glance, that doesn’t seem to be the case.